azundo/react-native-navigation-redux-helpers/README.md

 import React, { Component } from 'react';
 import Feed from '../Feed';
 import { connect } from 'react-redux';
-import { actions as navigationActions } from 'react-native-navigation-redux-helpers';
+import { actions as navigationActions } from 'react-native-navigation-redux-helpers-compat';

 const { jumpTo } = navigationActions;